anishd7/aidebates/README.md

 ### 5. Verify Everything Works

 1. Open `http://localhost:3000` in your browser
-2. Create an account (username/password) or sign in with Discord/Twitter
+2. Create an account (username/password) or sign in with Discord
 3. Go to Settings and add at least one API key (OpenAI or Anthropic)
 4. Create a new debate and watch the agents argue in real-time